digital-preservation/csv-validator/README.md

 * TNA could use the same tool to ensure Metadata compliance automatically.

-* Although ot of primary concern, it was recognised that this tool would also have value for anyone working with CSV as a data/metadata transfer medium.
+* Although not of primary concern, it was recognised that this tool would also have value for anyone working with CSV as a data/metadata transfer medium.

 Philosophy
 ----------